droglenc/droglenc.github.io/research.md

     * [RFishBC package]({{ site.url}}/RFishBC/)
     * [GitHub page](https://github.com/droglenc) (with other R packages and unpublished books)
 1. **Age and Growth (Including Modeling)**
+    * Use and misuse of a common growth metric: guidance for appropriately calculating and reporting specific growth rate
     * [Estimating age at a specified length from the von Bertalanffy growth function, with R Supplement](resources/pubs/OgleIsermann_2017.pdf)
     * [An Algorithm for the von Bertalanffy Seasonal Cessation in Growth Function of Pauly et al. (1992)](resources/pubs/Ogle_2017_PaulyetalModel.pdf), with [R Supplement](resources/pubs/SeasonalGrowth_Analysis.R)
     * [Clarification of Somer’s Seasonal Growth Model](resources/pubs/Garcia-Berthou_etal_RFBF12.pdf)